abhi18av/nf-tower-docs-orgs-and-teams/content/docs/pipeline-actions/pipeline-actions.md

 ## Github webhooks

-This **Pipeline action** listens for any changes made in a the pipeline repository.
+This **Pipeline action** listens for any changes made in the pipeline repository.
 When a change occurs, Tower triggers the launch of the pipeline in response.

 To create a new **Pipeline action**, navigate to the user menu on the top right, select **Pipeline actions** and create a new action.